 One-day trips can be reliably reserved as little as one month in advance.
 Oftentimes, a week is even sufficient.

 Thanks to a major revamping of the National Park Service’s permitting system for Grand Canyon rafting trips in 2006, there’s no longer a decade-long wait for private parties hoping to raft the river.

 But don’t blow up that raft quite yet.
 Permits are now issued by a weighted lottery.
 The main lottery for each year is held in February the year prior.
-For the 2011 calendar year there were 3,726 applications…274 permits were awarded.
 Obviously, rafting the Colorado on a private trip requires a bit of luck as well as technical know-how.

 Learn more about what you’ll experience on a rafting trip through the Grand Canyon.